murexrobotics/docs/pages/elec/onboarding/welcome.md

 ## Robotics-Specific Terms

-- [Blue Robotics](https://bluerobotics.com/learn/technical-reference/) is a company specializing in underwater robotics.
+- [Blue Robotics](https://bluerobotics.com/learn/technical-reference/) (BR) is a company specializing in underwater robotics.
 Basically all teams use their thrusters, and most teams use their enclosures and ESCs.
 Their products are extremely robust and easy to use, but at a high cost and unspecialized towards MATE robotics.
 As an educational team, we receive a 15% discount.
 - BLDC: brushless DC motor
   - [Great Scott Explains](https://www.youtube.com/watch?v=UteZJ_7C4Mg)
   - [Animation](https://www.youtube.com/watch?v=bCEiOnuODac)
-- T200: Blue Robotics's latest underwater thruster offering.
+- T200 (thruster): Blue Robotics's latest underwater thruster offering.
 There is a motor and a propeller, which displaces water through its blades, thus generating thrust.
 It is a BLDC, meaning it has high torque and speed, but requires an ESC to control it.
   - [Rusty (CEO of Blue Robotics) Introduces T200 Thrusters](https://www.youtube.com/watch?v=Q2pI3XF_XU4)
 - ESC: an electronic speed controller, as the name implies, controls the speed of a motor.
 The reason an ESC is required is because BLDCs don't take a DC current.
 They actually take 3 phases as input.
   - [Great Scott DIY ESC](https://www.youtube.com/watch?v=W9IHEqlGG1s)
   - [Texas Instruments Whitepaper](https://www.ti.com/lit/an/slvaes1a/slvaes1a.pdf?ts=1687900715464)
   - [More TI Whitepapers](https://www.ti.com/solution/dc-input-bldc-motor-drive#tech-docs)
-- Ethernet: a family of wired computer networking technologies commonly used in local area networks (LAN), metropolitan area networks (MAN) and wide area networks (WAN).
+- Ethernet (eth): a family of wired computer networking technologies commonly used in local area networks (LAN), metropolitan area networks (MAN) and wide area networks (WAN).
 In MUREX, we use it as an intranet between the Raspberry Pi and topside.
 This requires some knowledge of network management.
   - [Network Chuck Explains IP Addresses](https://www.youtube.com/watch?v=5WfiTHiU4x8)
   - This is a pretty big topic.
 It's better explained through demos.
 - OFDM (powerline adapter): best explained by [Linus](https://www.youtube.com/watch?v=ywQeJCa3jl8)